PowerShell

 Installation

-While PowerShell is not provided by any official openSUSE repositories, there are still a few easy ways to it on openSUSE Leap and Tumbleweed.
+While PowerShell is not provided by any official openSUSE repositories, there are still a few easy ways to install it on openSUSE Leap and Tumbleweed.

 - Install directly from RPM